Table of Contents

 1. The PEEL Method

-PEEL stands for: Point, Evidence/Example, Explanation, Link.
+PEEL is an acronym for: Point, Evidence/Example, Explanation, Link.

 Example Use in GD:

-- Evidence/Example: “For instance, after Seoul expanded its subway, traffic dropped 30% between 2004 and 2020.”
+- Evidence/Example: “Take Seoul – when they expanded their subway system, traffic dropped by 30% between 2004 and 2020”

 2. Cause—Effect—Solution